cazaresb/Software_Testing_Agent/README.md

 The following files are created at execution of the workflow job:
 * `testing-metrics.json` Instruction + branch coverage countrs and percentages metadata for the MCP agent
 * `testing-dashboard.md` Summarizes coverage and run information on test quality details (assertions, edge cases, bugs fixed).

+You can find the dashboard file under `.github/testing-dashboard.md`
 ## Extension

 ### Specification-Based Testing Generator